We Can...

 The students in my class thoroughly enjoyed this exercise because I set it up as a team effort.
 It gave gifted students in my class a chance to help me and be student teachers.Make the metric system a focal point of learning.

 Students need new MST skills to cope with the future.
-This potential, repurposed, standardized grid material is a simple, easy solution to give teachers an affordable material that helps the environment.
+This potential, repurposed, standardized grided building material is a simple, easy solution to give teachers an affordable material that helps the environment.

-Boxboard with a metric grid is fun for students to use, learn new skills, and it allows them to be creative.
-Design and creativity is essential to our future.
+Boxboard, with a metric grid, is an interesting material for students to use because they learn new skills, and it allows them to be creative.
+Design and creativity is essential to their future.